Fraunhofer-AISEC/codyze/docs/Coko/rules.md

 ## Order Evaluator
 The `order` evaluator checks if functions related to an object are called in the correct order.
+It takes two arguments, the `baseNodes` and the order.
+The `baseNodes` are the function calls which are the start of the order.
+Normally, this is either the constructor of a class or some kind of initialization function.

+To construct the order, Coko provides a [type-safe builder](index.md#type-safe-builders).
-The order of the function is specified similar to regex using the functions as the alphabet.
+The builder provides a set of functions that allow you to specify the order as a regex.
+The "alphabet" of the order are functions that return an `Op`.

 ```kotlin title="Rule example using order"
 @Rule